johnemmanuelbond/loggers.larders/content/Articles/TO-DO.md

-Immediate Timeline

 Session Prep
-- Pigeon hole encounter note
+- Pigeon hole encounter note (w/ map)
 - Need a description of the skipping seal
+- Flesh out racetrack using Keys to the Golden Vault
+- Racetrack owner has it out for rivka, but only knows a druid did it, so wild shaping in view will kick off a series of events.
+- John moore vision in a vial -> bloody cosmic horror
+- add morian priest to npc list.
+Is she a grim sage? -> yes, why write the grim sages if you don't use them.

+Immediate Timeline
 - Day 2 (Sunday):
 	- Roll for Silvoy letter (10% there's a return message at citadel, 30% it's at ravenry)
-	- Party at citadel (checks checks checks): Interface to Garut and Lynn, introduced to Sargent Rainidayas, assigned detective Mildred Melloy:  "Investigations on the birdfoot are hard, their presence is not appreciated.
-We'll put the word out on patrols, feel free to come back anytime and find me in my office."
 - Lunch at caverns.
 	- Fleance wants to follow up with Hubert Horn at some point (definitely sightings on the river ferry) Prim will go-with.
 	- Chaz heard from Bene "Flerb's hiding out at the pigeon hole, she said not to tell you though."
 "Just a little ways west from here, on dove street near gull"
 - Day 3:
 	- players roll for esmellia (con save, persuasion check, wis save, investigation check)

-Future Session Prep:
-- add morian priest to npc list.
-Is she a grim sage? (based on john moore's vision)
-- Racetrack owner has it out for rivka, but only knows a druid did it, so wild shaping in view will kick off a series of events.
+	- Party at citadel (checks checks checks): Interface to Garut and Lynn, introduced to Sargent Rainidayas, assigned detective Mildred Melloy:  "Investigations on the birdfoot are hard, their presence is not appreciated.
+We'll put the word out on patrols, feel free to come back anytime and find me in my office."

 Build out harport:
 - Finish writing history (include stuff about fire of 0125) Harport is about 200 years old (founded in 0003) (i.e. 1830's boston, 60k people).